joyeshk/microservice-communication-api-gateway/highlights.md

 ### Base Architecture
 API call comes to API Gateway.
 API Gateway is a SpringBoot project; it matches the API path with existing configuration and sends down the request to intended microservice.

-Eureka server is an underlying system that keeps note of all the microservices and the API gateway.
+Eureka server (serviceRegistry project) is an underlying system that keeps note of all the microservices and the API gateway.
 While Eureka server is a standalone SpringBoot project, all the microservices and API gateway are configured as Eureka client.

 ### Microservice to microservice call
 Feign client